-- Will address the current over capacity within some areas of Moray and under capacity in others. - A rationalisation of the learning estate through rezoning, mergers and closure are all options that could be considered, taking account of a number of key criteria: - o Condition - Suitability - Capacity forecast - Net zero carbon options - o Upgrade and maintainability affordability. - No current plans to close schools. - Will explore mixed use, service outreach and wider community use of schools especially those in rural areas to support future learning estate investment. - Inveravon Primary School was permanently closed in 2023.
-Crossroads Primary School is currently mothballed.
-Following public engagement last year a recommendation to elected members to proceed with formal consultation on its future is expected later this year.
+- Will address the current over capacity within some areas of Moray and under capacity in others. - A rationalisation of the learning estate through rezoning, mergers and closure are all options that could be considered, taking account of a number of key criteria: - \circ Condition - \circ Suitability - Capacity forecast - Net zero carbon options - Upgrade and maintainability affordability. - No current plans to close schools. - Will explore mixed use, service outreach and wider community use of schools especially those in rural areas to support learning estate investment. - Inveravon Primary School was permanently closed in 2023. - Crossroads Primary School is currently mothballed. - Public engagement will lead to a recommendation and more formal consultation on its future.